Miragon/miranum-cicd-poc/README.md

 # miranum-cicd-poc
-This projects demonstrates the implementation of CI/CD pipelines for process automation projects
+This projects demonstrates the implementation of CI/CD pipelines and dependency management for process automation projects